bruxy70/CZ-Public-Transport/info.md

 | `delay` | Dlayed connections (including the line number and the delay)
 | `description` | Full description of the connections - each connection on 1 line, in the format<br/>*line time (bus stop to get-in) -> time (bus stop to get-off)   (!!! delay if applicable)*,<br/>or as a HTML table
 | `detail` | A list of 2 connections.
 Each connection is a dictionary of values (see the example at the end of <a href="https://github.com/bruxy70/CZ-Public-Transport/blob/master/README.md">README.md</a>)

+## SERVICE sensor.set_start_time
+Set the time to start searching for connections - see <a href="https://github.com/bruxy70/CZ-Public-Transport/blob/master/README.md">README.md</a>) for details

 ---
 <a href="https://www.buymeacoffee.com/3nXx0bJDP" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>